 Cambodia’s official language is Khmer, and it is spoken by 90% of the population.

-More and more Cambodians speak English these days.
+More and more Cambodians speak English these days, especially as more English-speaking travelers come to teach abroad here.
 You’ll find that the older generations speak French, which until the ‘90s, was the dominant second language.
 There are a number of minority languages such as Cham, which you might hear on occasion.

 If you are planning on calling Cambodia home for a few months, it would be polite to get your head around the basics.
 Your students and employers will appreciate any efforts made!
 However, you’ll find that in the major cities and tourist areas, English is spoken to a standard.
 In most of the teaching destinations, you’ll be able to get by without the local language, so don’t fret too much if you struggle.